 Community road safety

 Road incidents and fatalities are tragically common occurrences in some of the countries where we operate.
-To help reduce both and raise awareness, we are running road safety programmes for adults and schoolchildren in many different locations.
+Outside our operations, we also work to improve road safety in several communities and countries where we operate.

 As well as running our own road safety programmes, we are active in international collaborations.

 Shell is a board member of the Global Road Safety Partnership (GRSP) where businesses, governments and development agencies work together to prevent road deaths and reduce injuries around the world.

 We develop best-practice standards within Shell for all transportation modes, and work with specialist contractors, industry bodies, non-governmental organisations and governments.

 Keeping drivers safe, secure and in good health on the road is not only vital to your business but also one of our greatest concerns, too.